Eli Lilly: Philanthropy

+Death

-Lilly developed cancer in 1897 and died in his Indianapolis home on June 6, 1898.
-His funeral was held on June 9 and attended by thousands.
-His remains are interred in a large mausoleum at Indianapolis's Crown Hill Cemetery.
+Lilly developed cancer in 1897 and died in his Indianapolis home on June 6, 1898, at 59 years of age.
+His funeral, held on June 9, was attended by thousands.
+His remains are interred in a large mausoleum at Crown Hill Cemetery in Indianapolis.

 Legacy

-At the time of Lilly's death in 1898, his company had a product line of 2,005 items and annual sales of more than $300,000 ($ in 2020 chained dollars).
+At the time of Lilly's death in 1898, Eli Lilly and Company had a product line of 2,005 items and annual sales of more than $300,000 ($ in 2020 chained dollars).
 His son, Josiah, inherited the company following his father's death, and became its president in 1898.
 Josiah continued to expand its operations before passing it on to his own sons, Eli Jr. and Josiah Jr. (Joe).

 Lilly's son and two grandsons, as well as the Lilly company, continued the philanthropic efforts that Lilly practiced.
 Eli Lilly and Company played an important role in delivering medicine to the victims of the devastating 1906 San Francisco earthquake.

-In 1937 Lilly's son and grandsons established the Lilly Endowment, which became the largest philanthropic endowment in the world in terms of assets and charitable giving in 1998.
-(Other endowments have since surpassed it, but it still remains among the top ten.)
+In 1937, Lilly's son and grandsons established the Lilly Endowment, which became the largest philanthropic endowment in the world in terms of assets and charitable giving in 1998.
+Other endowments have since surpassed it, but it still remains among the top ten.

 Lilly's firm grew into one of the largest pharmaceutical companies in the world.
 Under the leadership of Lilly's son, Josiah (J. K.) and two grandsons, Eli and Joe, it developed many new innovations, including the pioneering and development of insulin during the 1920s, the mass production of penicillin during the 1940s, and the promotion of advancements in mass-produced medicines.
 Innovation continued at the company after it was made a publicly traded corporation in 1952; it developed Humulin, Merthiolate, Prozac, and many other medicines.

-According to Forbes, Eli Lilly and Company ranked as the 243rd largest company in the world in 2016, with sales of $20 billion and a market value of $86 billion (USD).
+According to Forbes, Eli Lilly and Company ranked as the 243rd-largest company in the world as of 2016, with sales of $20 billion and a market value of $86 billion (USD).
 It is the largest corporation and the largest charitable benefactor in Indiana.

 Lilly's greatest contributions to the industry were his standardized and methodical production of drugs, his dedication to research and development, and the therapeutic value of the drugs he created.
 As a pioneer in the modern pharmaceutical industry, many of his innovations later became standard practice.
 Lilly's ethical reforms, in a trade that was marked by outlandish claims of miracle medicines, began a period of rapid advancement in the development of medicinal drugs.
 During his lifetime, Lilly had advocated for federal regulation on medicines; his son, Josiah, continued that advocacy following his father's death.